crypdick/tools/python/README.md

 - **Main Docstring**: The docstring of your main command function (decorated with `@click.command`) provides the full help description.
 - Keep the first line of the main docstring as a clear, concise summary.
 - Manually document `@click.argument` arguments in an `Arguments:` section (Click does not auto-document them).
     - Include concrete `Examples:` section showing exactly how to run it.
+    - Separate multiple examples with blank lines to ensure correct formatting in the generated docs.
     - Do not use generic `Usage:` placeholders.

 ```python
 #!/usr/bin/env python3